-Command line: < Systemwalker Operation Manager installation directory>\MPWALKER\mpaclmgr\bin\jmaclapp.exe z:\omgr
+Command line: <Systemwalker Operation Manager installation directory>MPWALKER\mpaclmgr\bin\jmaclapp.exe z:\omgr

-- 2. Right click on the newly created resource and select Properties from the shortcut menu that appears. - 3.
+- 2. Select the Resources tab in the lower central part of the Failover Cluster Manager window, right-click on the applicable application resource from the Roles section, and select Properties. - 3.
 Select the Dependencies tab and specify the IP address resource registered in a) above and the physical disk resource registered in b) above using AND. - 4.
 Select the Policies tab and set the value of Maximum restarts in the specified period to 0.

-4) Register cluster information
+Register cluster information